lakshita26/Scalable-Web-App/README.md

 - Use reverse proxy (Nginx) for load balancing
 - Deploy frontend to CDN (Vercel, Netlify)
 - Deploy backend to cloud (AWS, GCP, Heroku)

-## Deployment

-See `DEPLOYMENT.md` for comprehensive deployment guide with Docker, CI/CD, and scaling strategies.

 ## License